Keynote Speakers

 Lab of Nonlinear Mechanics, Institute of Mechanics, Chinese Academy of Sciences, China

-🎙️ Speech Title: Dada-driven Large-eddy Simulation for Time-accurate Prediction of Turbulent Flows: Turbulence Modeling and Shape Optimization
+🎙️ Speech Title: Data-driven Large-eddy Simulation for Time-accurate Prediction of Turbulent Flows: Turbulence Modeling and Shape Optimization

 Dr. Guowei He is a professor and the academic director of Institute of Mechanics, Chinese Academy of Science.
 He is an elected academician of Chinese Academy of Science and a fellow of America Physical Society.
 He is the current president of Chinese Society of Theoretical and Applied Mechanics and associated editor of APS journal “Phys.
 Rev. Fluids”.
 His research interests include: turbulence statistical theory and computational modeling, large eddy simulation of turbulence-generated noise and machine learning.